ArchieGoodwin/BrainActivity/ReadMe.md

 		}

-Also you may implement two optional methods (to receive FFT data and status messages from device)
+Also you may implement two optional methods (to receive FFT data, indicators state and status messages from device)

 		-(void)CB_fftDataUpdatedWithDictionary:(NSDictionary *)data
 		{